MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 # HoloLens 2 gestures for authoring and navigating in Dynamics 365 Guides

-Hand-tracking in Microsoft HoloLens 2 provides instinctual interactions for authors.
+Hand-tracking in Microsoft [!include[pn-hololens](../includes/pn-hololens.md)] 2 provides instinctual interactions for authors.
 You can select and position holograms with direct touch, just like real objects, and use hand rays to interact with holograms when they're out of reach.

 >[!NOTE]